Brunei: Demographics

-Most expats come from non-Muslim countries such as Australia, United Kingdom, South Korea, Japan, The Philippines, Thailand, Cambodia, Vietnam and India.
+Most expats come from non-Muslim countries such as Australia, United Kingdom, South Korea, Japan, the Philippines, Thailand, Cambodia, Vietnam and India.

 Religion

 Islam is the official religion of Brunei, specifically that of the Sunni denomination and the Shafi'i school of Islamic jurisprudence.
-More than 80% of the population, including the majority of Bruneian Malays and Kedayans identify as Muslim.
-Other faiths practised are Buddhism (7%, mainly by the Chinese) and Christianity (7.1%).
-Freethinkers, mostly Chinese, form about 7% of the population.
+More than 82% of the population, including the majority of Bruneian Malays and Kedayans identify as Muslim.
+Other faiths practised are Christianity (6.7%) and Buddhism (6.3%, mainly by the Chinese).
+Freethinkers, mostly Chinese, form about 2% of the population.
 Although most of them practise some form of religion with elements of Buddhism, Confucianism, and Taoism, they prefer to present themselves as having practised no religion officially, hence labelled as atheists in official censuses.
 Followers of indigenous religions are about 2% of the population.

-Languages
+Language

 The official language of Brunei is Standard Malay, for which both the Latin alphabet (Rumi) and the Arabic alphabet (Jawi) are used.
-Initially, Malay was written in Jawi script before it was switched in to Latin alphabet around 1941.
+Initially, Malay was written in the Jawi script before it switched to the Latin alphabet around 1941.

 The principal spoken language is Melayu Brunei (Brunei Malay).
 Brunei Malay is rather divergent from standard Malay and the rest of the Malay dialects, being about 84% cognate with standard Malay, and is mostly mutually intelligible with it.

 English is widely used as a business and official language and it is spoken by a majority of the population in Brunei.
 English is used in business as a working language and as the language of instruction from primary to tertiary education.

-Chinese languages are also widely spoken, and the Chinese minority in Brunei speak a number of varieties of Chinese.
+Chinese languages are also widely spoken, and the Chinese minority in Brunei speaks a number of varieties of Chinese.

 Arabic is the religious language of Muslims and is taught in schools, particularly religious schools, and also in institutes of higher learning.
 As of 2004, there are six Arabic schools and one religious teachers' college in Brunei.
 A majority of Brunei's Muslim population has had some form of formal or informal education in the reading, writing and pronunciation of the Arabic language as part of their religious education.

 Other languages and dialects spoken include Kedayan Malay dialect, Tutong Malay dialect, Murut, and Dusun.